-(Collaborative Program with the Stuart School of Business) 21.6 quarter credits 18 semester credits
+(Collaborative Program with the Stuart School of Business) 32 credits

 The objective of the MMF program is to provide individuals interested in pursuing careers in financial risk management with advanced education in theoretical, computational and business aspects of relevant quantitative methodologies.
-This is a collaborative program between the Stuart School of Business (Stuart GSB) and the Applied Mathematics Department (AM) and as such, it will give the students the chance to benefit from the strength of both units.
+This is a collaborative program between the Stuart School of Business (SSB) and the Applied Mathematics Department (AM) and as such, it will give the students the chance to benefit from the strength of both units.
+Students are required to complete a total of 11 semester courses, including seven core courses and four elective courses.

-MSF 571 Computational Finance I 3.6 Qtr.
-Credits MSF 572 Computational Finance II 3.6 Qtr.
-Credits MSF 551 Futures, Options and OTC Derivatives 3.6 Qtr.
-Credits MATH $542$ Stochastic Processes 3 Sem.
-Credits MATH $548$ Mathematical Finance I 3 Sem.
-Credits MATH $565$ Monte-Carlo Methods in Finance 3 Sem.
-Credits MATH $582$ Mathematical Finance II 3 Sem.
-Credits MATH $586$ Theory and Practice of Fixed Income Models 3 Sem.
-Credits Total 10.8 Quarter Credits and 15 Semester Creditss
+FIN 515 Futures, Options and OTC Derivatives

+FIN 543 Computational Finance

+MATH $542$ Stochastic Processes

+MATH $548$ Mathematical Finance I: Discrete Time

+MATH $565$ Monte Carlo Methods in Finance

+MATH $582$ Mathematical Finance II: Continuous Time

+MATH $586$ Theory and Practice of Fixed Income

+Modeling

+Elective Courses

-A Minimum of four additional courses including: a minimum of one MATH or CS class must be selected and a minimum three FM or MSF courses must be selected.
+A Minimum of four additional courses including: a minimum of one MATH class must be selected and a minimum two FIN courses must be selected.